mendixlabs/mendix-gradle-plugin/docs/tasks.md

 ## `mxbuild`

 Runs `mxbuild(.exe)` for the specified Mendix version and project file.
-It always produces a MDA file in the folder `${project.builddir}/app/`.
+It produces a MDA file in the folder `${project.builddir}/app/`.
 The execution can be controlled using these parameters.

+The `mxbuild` tasks supports incremental builds and uses the state of the MPR file for this.
+Compiles only happen when the MPR file is changed or the mda doesn't exist yet.

 Execute